sunnivin/rtd-github-pages/docs/regional_case.rst

 Follow the below procedure to run CTSM over a specific region of interest for a specific resolution.
 For example, to run over Scandinavia region (latitude 41N to 48N, longitude 4E to 42E) at 0.5 degree resolution:
-First produce the domain and surface data files using the python script subset_surfdata.py provided under the CTSM tools directory (~/ctsm/tools/contrib/).
+First produce the domain and surface data files for the region using the python script subset_surfdata.py available under the CTSM tools directory (~/ctsm/tools/contrib/).

 Domain and surface data
 ~~~~~~~~~~~~~~~~~~~~~~~